A nonsingular, anisotropic universe in a black hole with torsion and particle production

-The simplest and most natural mechanism for preventing gravitational singularities is provided by spacetime torsion within the Einstein--Cartan (EC) theory of gravity.
-In this theory, expanded by Sciama and Kibble, the Lagrangian density for the gravitational field proportional to the Ricci scalar, as in the general theory relativity \cite{Lord,EC,Niko}.
-The conservation law for the total (orbital plus spin) angular momentum of fermionic matter in curved spacetime must be consistent with the Dirac equation that allows for the spin-orbit interaction.
+A simple and natural mechanism for preventing gravitational singularities is provided by spacetime torsion within the Einstein--Cartan (EC) theory of gravity.
+In this theory, expanded by Sciama and Kibble, the Lagrangian density for the gravitational field is proportional to the Ricci scalar, as in the general theory relativity \cite{Lord,EC,Niko}.
+EC is therefore the simplest theory of gravity with torsion.
+The conservation law for the total (orbital plus spin) angular momentum of fermionic matter in curved spacetime must be consistent with the Dirac equation that allows for the spin--orbit interaction.
 This consistency requires that the antisymmetric part of the affine connection: the torsion tensor \cite{Schr}, is not constrained to zero \cite{req}.
 Instead, torsion is determined by the field equations obtained from varying the action with respect to the torsion tensor \cite{Lord,EC,Niko}.
 The resulting torsion tensor is proportional to the spin tensor of fermionic matter.
 Consequently, EC is equivalent to general relativity with the symmetric Levi-Civita connection, in which the energy--momentum tensor of matter acquires terms that are quadratic in the spin tensor.
 The multipole expansion of the conservation law for the spin tensor in EC gives a spin tensor which describes fermionic matter as a spin fluid (ideal fluid with spin) \cite{NSH}.

 Hehl \cite{Hehl}, Trautman \cite{Tra}, and Kopczy\'{n}ski \cite{Kop1} found that torsion can generate gravitational repulsion and prevent the formation of a cosmological singularity in a homogeneous and isotropic universe described by the Friedmann--Lema\^{i}tre--Robertson--Walker (FLRW) metric \cite{FLRW,Lord,LL2,GR} when spins of fermions are aligned.
 Hehl et al. \cite{HHK} found that macroscopic averaging of the spin terms in the energy--momentum tensor gives a nonzero value even for randomly oriented spins.
 Consequently, the effective energy density and pressure of a spin fluid are given by